 These days, it’s not enough to give up sugar, happy hour drinks, and your favorite packaged foods in the name of health.
 Clean sleeping is the new clean eating, at least according to sleep gurus like Gwyneth Paltrow and Arianna Huffington.

 Over the past decade, the way we think about sleep has completely changed.
 A lack of sleep was once a badge of honor and productivity.
 But now, it has turned into a socially shameful declaration that you aren’t taking care of yourself.
 Much like whether or not we allow ourselves bites of brownies, how we sleep is suddenly open to judgement and unwanted advice.

 But we also clearly haven’t given up our beloved Netflix time or started sneaking under our desks for a quick nap.
-More than 25 percent of Americans are regularly not getting enough sleep, and three-quarters of us frequently have difficulty falling asleep.
+More than are regularly not getting enough sleep, and three-quarters of us frequently have difficulty falling asleep.

 Paltrow, one of the biggest proponents of clean eating, regularly discusses it on her company site, Goop.
 She says clean sleeping is even more important than clean eating.
 Perhaps for good reason.
 Getting enough sleep is a critical component of good health.
 But is this really the next big health trend?
 Here’s the truth.